kuzzmi/kuzzmi.github.io/posts/2016-03-07-deferred-messaging-using-localstorage.md

 layout:      post
 date:        2016-03-07 14:16:31 +0200
 title:       "Deferred Messaging Using localStorage"
-tags:        technology, javascript, html, tips
+tags:
+    - technology
+    - javascript
+    - html
+    - tips
 lang:        en
 description: >
     In this post I will describe the way how I have solved a tricky problem